-Article 10.5 Participation in practical training and tutorials
+Article 11.3 Participation in practical training and tutorials

-In the case of a practical training or tutorials, the rules about obligatory attendance will be announced prior to the start of that subject in the study guide on Canvas.
+1. In the case of a practical training, or tutorials, the rules about obligatory attendance will be announced in the study guide for that subject on Canvas prior to the start of the teaching period for that subject.

-11. Evaluation and transitional provisions
+12. Evaluation and transitional provisions

-Article 11.1 Evaluation of the education
+Article 12.1 Evaluation of the education

-The education provided in this programme is evaluated in accordance with the evaluation plan in Appendix I. The faculty evaluation plan offers the framework.
+1. The education provided in this programme is evaluated in accordance with the evaluation plan in Appendix I. The faculty evaluation plan offers the framework.

-Article 11.2 Transitional provisions
+Article 12.2 Transitional provisions